AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/overview.md

 ---
 keywords: Experience Platform;home;popular topics;sources;connectors;source connectors;sources sdk;sdk;SDK
-solution: Experience Platform
 title: Sources SDK API Guide
 topic-legacy: overview
-description: his document provides an overview of the process of creating a new source, including steps on how to retrieve, write, and submit a new connection specification using the Flow Service API
+description: This document provides an overview of the process of creating a new source, including steps on how to retrieve, write, and submit a new connection specification using the Flow Service API
 ---
 # Sources SDK API guide